workshopper/javascripting/readme.md

 ![javascripting screenshot](screenshot.png)

 Navigate the menu with the arrow keys.
-Choose a level with the return key.
+Choose a challenge by hitting enter.

 ## License